 For now, this is all I can tell.
 My story continues!
 Follow me on Instagram so we can keep up with each other.
 I share inspirational stories and travel photos.
 I will follow you too!
 Just message me so I can be notified immediately. 🙂

 I am deeply grateful for the privileged life my family has shared with me.
 All their hard work, sacrifices, and dedication allowed me to dream and pursue that dream.

-All that I am now and all that I have achieved in life are nothing without them.
+All I am now and all I have achieved in life are nothing without them.
 I am so blessed to have such a mother, father, and sister who are so selfless and very responsible.

 I promise that I will do my best to repay all the love all of you have given me.
 I will do whatever I can to bring all of you to the beautiful places you desire to visit.

 Thank you for the incredible connection we share.
 I waited years to meet someone like you who has the same wavelength as me.
 I hope we can travel together after the pandemic and climb the most beautiful mountains in the world (our ultimate dream).